jongio/azureclicredentialcontainer/README.md

 ## docker-compose up --build

+### Linux
+Run `docker-compose up --build` your `AzureCliCredential` code will now work.

+### Windows
+Windows handles the user's home directory differently than Linux, so you need to use ${USERPROFILE} instead of ${HOME} in your docker-compose call.

-Then when you run `docker-compose up --build` your `AzureCliCredential` code will now work.
+Run `docker-compose -f docker-compose.windows.yml up --build` your `AzureCliCredential` code will now work.